at Gale's Pond

 Back to map

-Picnicking- There is one grill and three picnic tables near the parking area.
+Picnicking- There is one grill and several picnic tables near the parking area.
 One more table is located on the other side of Fillmore Road.

 Fishing- You could fish Gale's pond in a small boat (not good access) or from the shore.
 Possibly you could fish from the former road bridge above the dam.
 No information on what kind of fish may be present.